apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/servlets.md

 ### Servlet Resource Provider

-A `SlingServletResolver` listens for `Servlet` services and - given the correct service registration properties - provides the servlets as resources in the (virtual) resource tree.
-This only applies to OSGi services implementing `Servlet` but not to scripts!
-Each individual servlet is being provided by a dedicated service instance of `ServletResourceProvider`.
+A `ServletMounter` listens for `javax.servlet.Servlet` services.
+This only applies to OSGi services implementing `javax.servlet.Servlet`.
+Each individual servlet will have a dedicated service instance of `ServletResourceProvider` associated to it, which will provide `ServletResources` in the resource tree, based on the servlet's registration properties.
 The actual resource path of such resources differs for servlets registered by type and those registered by path:

 | Servlet registered by | Full Resource Path |
 | --- | --- |